 - Rough coat

-In more severe cases, animals may experience bleeding gums and bruises that don’t heal properly due to weakened blood vessels.
+In more severe cases, animals will have bleeding gums and bruises that don’t heal properly due to weakened blood vessels.

 Diagnosing Scurvy